7 Key Rules for Visiting a Newborn

-While your kids are most likely adorable and pretty well mannered, leave them at home.
-Not only can the presence of additional people cause heightened anxiety to the new parents and baby, you also run the risk of spreading germs, whether your kids are sick or not.
-So save the play dates for when baby is old enough to interact.
+While your kids are most likely adorable and pretty well mannered, leave them at home when visiting a new baby.
+Not only can the presence of additional people cause heightened anxiety to the new parents and Baby, you also run the risk of spreading germs, whether your kids are sick or not.
+So save the playdates for when Baby is old enough to interact.

 6. Offer to help.